christopher-ward/SCIP-Accessibility/index.md

 ### How To
 #### Chrome DevTools
-- Below is a gif that will show how to access the Chrome DevTools in the [Google Chrome browser](https://www.google.com/chrome/downloads/)
+- Below is a gif that will show how to access the Chrome DevTools in the [Google Chrome browser](https://www.google.com/chrome/downloads/){:target="_blank" rel="noopener"}
 - [View gif of Google Chrome DevTools - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/yfn48lNNN-how_to_access_devtools_and_inspect_specific_elements_comp_40.gif){:target="_blank" rel="noopener"}

 ![Google Chrome DevTools shows the HTML elements of a page as well as all the code associated with the page - It can be accessed by multiple different means and has many helpful features to help understand how a webpage is presented to a user, as well as ways to preview quick changes to the code](media/yfn48lNNN-how_to_access_devtools_and_inspect_specific_elements_comp_40.gif)
 - The Chrome DevTools can be accessed by right clicking anywhere on the page and selecting "Inspect"
   - Can also be accessed by pressing Command + Option + C on Mac keyboard or Control + Shift + C on Windows, Linux
-  - Other methods and more information can be found [here on Google's Open Chrome DevTools page](https://developer.chrome.com/docs/devtools/open/)
+  - Other methods and more information can be found [here on Google's Open Chrome DevTools page](https://developer.chrome.com/docs/devtools/open/){:target="_blank" rel="noopener"}
 - You can change where the DevTools shows in your browser window by changes the "Dock Side" by clicking on the three vertical dots a the top right of the DevTools menu
 - The "Elements" pane of the DevTools shows the underlying HTML structure of the webpage that is being interpreted by the browser
   - This is a very important and helpful tool to understand how all the elements are interacting with one another and what properties are attached to them
   - It allows for fine-tuned customization of a webpage and will also help to target specific elements on the page if custom Cascading Style Sheets (CSS) code is desired on a WordPress generated site.
-  - This also lets you verify what elements are being presented to assistive technologies and to check that proper [semantic elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html) are being utilized
+  - This also lets you verify what elements are being presented to assistive technologies and to check that proper [semantic elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html){:target="_blank" rel="noopener"} are being utilized
 - The "Styles" pane at the bottom of the DevTools, or right side depending on how the DevTools are docked to your page, shows what styling is being applied to a selected element.
   - These styles are written in a language known as CSS.
     - The styles can be found in a style element in the main HTML document of a webpage like so: